DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## Add views to sheets

 From the third column onwards we have the views to be applied to the sheets.
 To add them, simply click on the "more options" button and then Select.
 Then choose the view you want and click Select to add it to the sheet.
-The Views columns allows to add more than one view per sheet.
+The Views columns allow adding more than one view per sheet.

 ![SheetGen add views](../../assets\images\SG-Vl-AddViewSheet.gif)